 Alright, well, the truth is I haven’t had time., we are still in the “rip out walls, and rebuild them” phase and the finish details phase is at least 6 months out for me, okay a year.
 But I couldn’t stand not having a headboard (especially being under a window, near spiders..
 YIKES, somehow the headboard is like a shield).

-So, I looked around and found a great deal for one on it is the Skyline Tufted Arch Upholstered Headboard.
-At the time it must have been on sale, because I got it for $288 (free shipping), although it is still a killer deal at $315.
-I've only bought a few new pieces of furniture in my life (even though we have owned 3 houses) I just tend to DIY or fix up old furniture, so I can't tell you how great it felt to put this out of the box install it and be done!!!
+So, I looked around and found a great deal for one on it is this tufted arch upholstered headboard.
+At the time it was on sale with free shipping).
+I’ve only bought a few new pieces of furniture in my life (even though we have owned 3 houses) I just tend to DIY or fix up old furniture, so I can’t tell you how great it felt to put this out of the box install it and be done!!!
 I think it is worth the time I saved and it was SUCH a good deal.

 I can do this kind of work, (opening a package).
 Obviously did this before my awesome new haircut!